-Sadbhav Udaipur Highway Limited ("the Company") is a company domiciled in India and is incorporated under the provisions of the Companies Act applicable in India.
+Sadbhav Udaipur Highway Limited (Formerly known as Sadbhav Udaipur Highway Private Limited) ("the Company") is a Company domiciled in India and is incorporated under the provisions of the Companies Act applicable in India.
 It is wholly owned subsidiary of Sadbhav Infrastructure Project Limited.

 The Company was incorporated as a Special Purpose Vehicle (SPV) in May, 2017, to augment the existing road from km 118.500 of NH-76 to km 287.400 of NH-8 (approximately 23.883 km) in the state of Rajasthan by Six-Laning thereof on Design, Built, Operate and Transfer ("DBOT Annuity" or "Hybrid Annuity") basis.
-The Company has entered into Concession Agreement with National Highways Authority of India (NHAI) in which NHAI grants to the Company exclusive right, license and authority to construct, operate and maintain the project during the Construction Period of 730 days and Operation Period of 15 years commencing from COD.
-The company received the Provisional Completion Certificate (PCOD) date with effect from 31.07.2020 for the completed length of 18.718 kms.
+The Company has entered into Concession Agreement with National Highways Authority of India (NHAI) in which NHAI grants to the Company exclusive right, license and authority to construct, operate and maintain the project during the Construction Period of 730 days and Operation Period of 15 years commencing from Commercial Operation Date (COD).
+The Company received the Provisional Completion Certificate (PCOD) date with effect from 31.07.2020 for the completed length of 18.718 kms.

-The financial statements were authorized for issue in accordance with a resolution of the directors on May 26, 2022.
+The financial statements were authorized for issue in accordance with a resolution of the directors on May 26, 2023.